MaryamSaeed/MobileHelpers/README.md

 # UnityHelpers
-Dveloped And tested Unity Helper Modules suited for both mobile and desktop.
+Developed And tested Unity Helper Modules suited for both mobile and desktop.